Russia default flag

 BARRIERS TO RESOURCES

-An NCO may engage in economic activities to the extent they advance the purposes for which the organization was created, but may not pursue the generation of profit as its primary purpose (Article 50(3), Civil CodeArticles 2 and 24(2), NCO LawArticle 37, Law on PAs; and Article 12, Charities Law).
-Profit from the economic activities of NCOs, including charities, is generally taxed in the same manner as for commercial organizations.
-Lower tax rates may be offered by regional or local authorities for qualifying NCOs.
-Registration as a charity does not affect or limit the right of an NCO to engage in economic activities (Article 12, Charities Law).
+NCOs—including charities—may engage in economic activities as long as these advance their statutory purposes, but may not pursue the generation of profit as its primary purpose (Article 50(3), Civil CodeArticles 2 and 24(2), NCO LawArticle 37, Law on PAs; and Article 12, Charities Law).
+Profits from economic activities are generally taxed like those of commercial entities, with some regional and local tax benefits for qualifying NCOs.

 BARRIERS TO EXPRESSION

-Charities are expressly prohibited from using their assets to support political parties, movements, and campaigns (Article 2(2), Charities Law).
-In addition, religious organizations, governmental and municipal institutions, international PAs, and international movements are prohibited from making donations to candidates (Article 58 (6), Federal Law No. 19-FZ, “On RF President elections,” January 10, 2003; and Article 66 (7), Federal Law No. 175-FZ, “On RF State Duma deputies’ elections,” July 20, 2002, as amended).
+Charities, however, are prohibited from using their assets to support political parties, movements, or campaigns (Article 2(2), Charities Law).
+In addition, religious organizations, governmental and municipal institutions, international PAs, and international movements are prohibited from making donations to candidates (Article 58 (6), Federal Law No. 19-FZ on RF President elections of January 10, 2003; and Article 66 (7), Federal Law No. 175-FZ on RF State Duma deputies’ elections of July 20, 2002, as amended).
 However, these prohibitions do not appear to extend to involvement in lobbying or other politically-related activities.

 BARRIERS TO ASSEMBLY

-The Constitution of the RF guarantees the freedom of assembly in Article 31: “Citizens of the Russian Federation shall have the right to assemble peacefully, without weapons, hold rallies, meetings and demonstrations, marches and pickets.”
+Article 31 of the Russian Constitution guarantees the right to peaceful assembly: “Citizens of the Russian Federation shall have the right to assemble peacefully, without weapons, hold rallies, meetings and demonstrations, marches and pickets.”

 Limitations on Eligible Organizers